 ‘My Sarie Marais is so ver van my hart.
 Maar ‘k hoop om haar weer te sien.
 O bring my t’rug na die ou Transvaal.
 Daar waar my Sarie woon.’
 ‘My Sarie Marais is so far from my heart.
 But I hope to see her again.
 Oh bring my t’rug to the old Transvaal.
 Where my Sarie lives.’

-Ahmed Kathrada, one of ten ‘terrorists’ imprisoned with Nelson Mandela and sentenced to life, sang to me in fluent Afrikaans in an almost empty restaurant on a Saturday afernoon in Johannesburg shortly before his passing.
+Ahmed Kathrada, one of ten ‘terrorists’ imprisoned with Nelson Mandela and sentenced to life, sang to me in fluent Afrikaans in an almost empty restaurant on a Saturday afternoon in Johannesburg shortly before his passing.

-As one of the two Rivonia trialists then still alive, I had visited him in early June to hear as much detail and background as possible about that historical process in 1963/64, about his fellow trialists and about Bram Fischer, the lawyer who led the team and had to save them from the death penalty.
+As one of the two Rivonia trialists then still alive, I visited him in early June to hear as much detail and background as possible about that historical process in 1963/64, about his fellow trialists and about Bram Fischer, the lawyer who led the team and had to save them from the death penalty.

 What did you do in the last days and evenings in your cell before Judge de Wet’s sentence, I asked?